pravsels/augmented_datasocks/README.md

 The trained model, fine-tuned version of ACT model, is also available on Hugging Face, access the model here:
 [![Model on Hugging Face](https://img.shields.io/badge/Model-Huggingface-green)](https://huggingface.co/pravsels/augmented_datasocks_24k_steps)

-## Overview

-DataSocks is a robotics project developed during the Mistral AI Hackathon, focusing on improving robot performance across varying environmental conditions.
-The project addresses one of the most significant challenges in modern robotics: environmental sensitivity during training and inference.

-Most robotic systems require consistent lighting and environmental conditions between training and deployment phases.
-When these conditions change, model performance degrades significantly.
-DataSocks demonstrates how data augmentation techniques can be used to create more robust robotic models that perform well across different environmental conditions.

 <div align="center">
     <img src="./examples_augmented_data/roboengine_augmented_video_2.gif" alt="DataSocks Demo" width="600">